ppy/osu-wiki/wiki/Game_mode/osu!catch/en.md

 While a **banana shower** is active, large bananas will pour from the sky and shrink down.
 Catching bananas (or missing them) does not affect combo, but if caught they reward 1,100 score each and regenerate a portion of the players missing health.
 Each banana will always reward 1,100 score regardless of mod and combo multiplier.

-Notably, [Auto](/wiki/Gameplay/Game_modifier/Auto) mod will go above and beyond to catch *all* of the bananas without fail, even if it is not possible in normal gameplay.
+Notably, the [auto](/wiki/Gameplay/Game_modifier/Auto) mod will go above and beyond to catch *all* of the bananas without fail, even if it is not possible in normal gameplay.

 ## Hyperfruits